wemaxon/dogm128_driver_stm32/README.md

 ## Copyright & copyright

-© Maximilian Weber
-Copyright (C) 2019,2020  Maximilian Anton Weber
+Copyright © 2019,2020  Maximilian Anton Weber

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by